zana-a/IMAT2207/Specification/README.md

 This system is run by Zana who will be creating the following functionality:

-1. Front-end User Log-in.
-This includes validation.
-2. Front-end User Sign-up.
-This includes validation.
+1. Frontend User Log-in.
+This page will consist of a form asking for email address and password which will validate and authenticate the user.
+If it was correct then they are redirected to homepage.

+2. Frontend User Sign-up.
+This page will consist of a form that will ask for first and last name (which will be combined in the database as `user_fullname`), date of birth, email address and telephone number.

 3. Backend User addition, deletion, filtration and modification, listing and validation.
-4. Front-end user sign up and login
-5. Front-end user information update.
+This will be done on the windows form.
+It will have commands that will popup windows.
+For example, if you wanted to add a new user, the backend code will take the data from the forms of the popup window and add them to the database directly.

+4. Frontend user information update.
+There will be a frontend page where the user can update their details if they wish to do so.

 ### User Schema